cargo-generate/cargo-generate/README.md

 Sometimes templates need to make decisions.
 For example one might want to conditionally include some code or not.
 Another use case might be that the user of a template should be able to choose out of provided options in an interactive way.
-Also it might be helpful to offer a reasonable default value that the user just simply can use.
+Also, it might be helpful to offer a reasonable default value that the user just simply can use.

 Since version [0.6.0](https://github.com/cargo-generate/cargo-generate/releases/tag/v0.6.0) it is possible to use placeholders in a `cargo-generate.toml` that is in the root folder of a template.
 Here [an example](https://github.com/sassman/hermit-template-rs):